 What happened next was ugly.
 An involuntary bump ended with a passenger literally being dragged off the plane.
 The legal costs and the bad publicity were expensive in comparison to a few offers of maybe $1,500 for those seats.

-The airline wants to fix any overbooking problem as quickly, quietly, and cheaply as possible.
+Airlines want to fix any overbooking problem as quickly, quietly, and cheaply as possible.
 Unfortunately, some airline agents aren't authorized to make the attractive offers that could prevent incidents such as what happened in Chicago.
 United later revamped its bumping procedures.

 Think in terms of the number of hours you'll be inconvenienced.
 It's tough to put a price-per-hour on this negotiation that fits every traveler, but think about it this way: a $200 travel voucher might be reasonable for a one- or two-hour delay, but don't spend an entire day sitting in an airport for that price.

 It's important to find out if you'll be confirmed on the next flight out.
 If you'll simply be on standby, you'll need more money up front for your voluntary bumping.